Basic Type Aliases in Python: Syntax, CI Integration, and Static Analysis Workflows

 Automate alias validation to enforce consistency across pull requests.
 Configure mypy.ini or pyproject.toml with strict enforcement flags.
 Enable warn_unused_ignores to catch stale suppressions.

-Add --warn-redundant-casts to your CI runner.
+Add warn_redundant_casts = true to your mypy configuration.
 This catches over-specified alias usage that obscures actual type flow.
 Integrate type checking as a blocking stage in GitHub Actions or GitLab CI.

 [tool.mypy]